affise/sdk-android/README.md

         super.onCreate();

         AffiseInitProperties properties = new AffiseInitProperties(
-                "Your appId", //Change to your app id "Your partParamName", //Change to your partParamName
+            "Your appId", //Change to your app id !BuildConfig.DEBUG, //Add your custom rule to determine if this is a production build "Your partParamName", //Change to your partParamName
             "Your partParamNameToken", //Change to your partParamNameToken
             "Your appToken", //Change to your appToken
-                !BuildConfig.DEBUG, //Add your custom rule to determine if this is a production build "Your secretId" //Change to your appToken
+            "Your secretId", //Change to your secretId
+            Collections.emptyList(), // Types to handles interception of clicks on activity false // Affise metrics
         );
         Affise.init(this, properties);
     }